 I am a researcher at the Zuse Institute Berlin, in the AI in Society, Science, and Technology department, working with the Mathematical Optimization Methods and Interactive Optimization and Learning groups.
 I am associated with the MODAL-SynLab project and a member of the MATH+ Berlin Mathematics Research Center.

 I am interested in the theory, methods, and computation in mathematical optimization, trying to find the provably best solution to a given problem.
 Slightly more specifically, I have been interested in structured constrained optimization in various settings (see below for a list of topics).
-Those include solution methods and software in MI(N)LP and convex optimization and in particular the SCIP framework and Frank-Wolfe related approaches.
+Those include solution methods, computational models, and software in MI(N)LP and convex optimization and in particular around the SCIP framework and Frank-Wolfe related approaches.

 My thesis, defended in December 2020, focuses on bilevel optimization, an extension coined near-optimality robustness, and pricing for demand response in smart grids.
 It was co-supervised by Luce Brotcorne (INRIA) & Miguel F. Anjos (University of Edinburgh).